iamask/cloudflare-containers-go/README.md

 **Example:**

 - `GET /api/api1` → Routed to a Go container instance
+- `GET /api/api2` → Routed to a Go container instance
+- `GET /api/heavycompute` → Routed to a Go container instance, runs a heavy compute (Fibonacci) for load testing
+- `GET /api/responseheaders` → Routed to a Go container instance, returns the incoming request headers as JSON
+- `GET /kv` → Returns a value from Cloudflare KV storage
 - `GET /` → Returns the static frontend page

 ---